MicrosoftDocs/winrt-api/windows.storage.provider/storageproviderfiletypeinfo.md

 ## -description

 > [!NOTE]
-> Scenarios for this API are currently not supported, but will be in future releases.
+> Scenarios for this API are not supported.

 ## -remarks